AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 * A new page has been added with scaling best practices and real-time stitching guidance.
 [Read more](../start/best-practices.md)
 * A Frequently-Asked-Questions section has been added for Send-Time Optimization.
 [Read more](../building-journeys/journeys-message.md#faq-send-time)
 * A note has been added for the audience qualification activity.
 It may take up to 10 minutes to be active and listen to profiles entering or exiting the audience.
 [Read more](../building-journeys/audience-qualification-events.md#batch-speed-segment-qualification)
-* A list of limitations to be aware of when creating decision rules has been added to the decision management documentation.
+* A list of limitations to be aware of when creating decision rules has been added to the Decision management documentation.
 [Read more](../offers/offer-library/creating-decision-rules.md)
 * Links to access control documentation have been updated.
 [Read more](../administration/permissions.md)
 * In-app channel prerequisites have been updated with Adobe Experience Platform Data Collection details.
 [Read more](../in-app/inapp-configuration.md)
 * Some expressions presented in ranking formula examples have been updated to avoid validation errors.
 [Read more](../offers/ranking/create-ranking-formulas.md#ranking-formula-examples)